WordPress/gutenberg/packages/scripts/README.md

 -   `--webpack-copy-php` – enables copying all PHP files from the source directory ( default is `src` ) and its subfolders to the output directory.
 -   `--webpack-no-externals` – disables scripts' assets generation, and omits the list of default externals.
 -   `--webpack-src-dir` – Allows customization of the source code directory.
 Default is `src`.
+-   `--output-path` – Allows customization of the output directory.
+Default is `build`.

 #### Advanced information